waleedafifi90/learning-journal/html.md

 _Introduction_

-In this cource you will learn more about HTML and CSS and to create your first web page
+In this course, you will learn more about HTML and CSS and to create your first web page

 **Why HTML?**
 1. HTML describes the structure of a web page
 2. HTML is a tags language so every tag describe it's content

-## HtmL deScribeS tHe Structure of Pages
+## HTML describes tHe Structure of Pages

-In the browser window you can see a web page that features exactly the same content as the Word document you met on the page 18.
  To describe the structure of a web page, we add code to the words we want to appear on the page.

 ```
 html>